nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-linked-accounts.md

 # Onboarding AWS Linked Accounts #

-Here are ththeree methods of onboarding a linked accounts:
+Here are the methods of onboarding a linked accounts:

 1. [With Stacket Multi Account One Click Setup](#With-Stacket-Multi-Account-One-Click-Setup)
 2. [During automatic setup](#during-automatic-setup)